codenvibes/CS/03_RECONNAISSANCE_&_ENUMERATION/WEB/SUBDOMAIN ENUMERATION.md

 ## DNS Bruteforce

-Bruteforce DNS (Domain Name System) enumeration is the method of trying tens, hundreds, thousands or even millions of different possible subdomains from a pre-defined list of commonly used subdomains.
+==**DEF-Bruteforce DNS Enumeration** is the process of automatically generating and testing large numbers of possible subdomain names for a given domain to identify which ones resolve to valid IP addresses.==
 Because this method requires many requests, we automate it with tools to make the process quicker.
 In this instance, we are using a tool called dnsrecon to perform this.
 Click the "View Site" button to open the static site, press the "Run DNSrecon Request" button to start the simulation, and then answer the question below.

 ### Questions